How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

-""Thank you for visiting and for your kind words about our space!
-We understand value is important, and we work hard to ensure the quality of our products and service justifies every dollar.
-We'd love to have you back — keep an eye on our seasonal specials for great deals!""
+""Thank you for visiting and for the kind words about our space!
+We work hard to ensure the quality of our service justifies every dollar.
+We'd love to have you back — keep an eye on our seasonal specials for great deals!"

-Why it works: Doesn't get defensive about pricing, reframes it as quality, and offers a practical tip.
+Why it works: Doesn't argue about pricing, reframes it as quality, and offers a practical tip.
+Pricing complaints in 4-star reviews are usually not dealbreakers — the customer is saying "I liked it, just wish it cost less."

 Review: "Good experience but not perfect.
 Would come back though."